Browns Sign Former Packers Wide Receiver

 The Cleveland Browns added some depth to their practice squad on Monday, signing former Green Bay Packers fourth-round pick J’Mon Moore.

-Moore is a second-year player out of Missour.
+Moore is a second-year player out of Missouri.
 He spent the 2018 season and 2019 training camp as a member of the Green Bay Packers.

-Moore was originally selected by the Packers in the fourth round in 2018 by the Packers.
+Moore was originally selected in the fourth round in 2018 by the Packers.
 He didn’t make it through the final wave of roster cuts this season.

 Moore appeared in 12 career games with the Packers, collecting just two receptions for 15 yards.